inab/InSoLiTo/OpenAccessGraph/README.md

-## CreateSQLDatabase
+# Create the OpenAccess database

-You need to run all the scripts in order to have all your data in SQL.
+This implementation creates a graph database for the references of the Open Access research papers from the Publications domain.

-## CreateNeo4jDatabase
+- [CreateSQLDatabase](CreateSQLDatabase): Create the relational database with SQLite.

-After the creation of the SQL database, you can create all the database in Neo4j with the files inside.
+- [CreateNeo4jDatabase](CreateNeo4jDatabase): Create the graph database with Neo4j.

-### Presentation.html is a nice way to show the queries of the Neo4j Database
+You must create the relational database before inserting the data into Neo4j.